CloudCannon/base-jekyll-template/_posts/1000-09-01-what-is-spinnaker.md

 set: getting-started
 set_order: 10
 ---
-In this video Ethan, Armory's Software Engineer, give a quick overview of Spinnaker and some basic use cases.
+In this video Ethan, Armory's Software Engineer, gives a quick overview of Spinnaker and some basic use cases.